OUPL/cs3200-f21/doc/style.md

 means a few things:

 * No mutable variables.
-All variables should be immutable (the default in Pyret) unless explicit permission to use mutation is given.
+All variables should be immutable (the default in Pyret) unless explicit permission to use mutation is given by the instructor.

 * All iteration is done via recursion or functional combinators such as 'map' and 'fold' (which themselves are implemented via